My favorites books, essays, and videos.

 10-Point Scale & Wikipedia by Nick Yoder

-Fight perfectionism and publish more often using Nick Yoder's system to fight perfectionism.
+Publish more often using Nick Yoder's system to fight perfectionism.
 Its simple: publish everything, no matter how half-baked.
 At the top of each post, give it a score from 1 to 10 to denote how rough or developed the ideas are.

 SECURITY & PRIVACY

-Recommended Gear by Digital Fortress
+Recommended Security and Privacy Tools by Digital Fortress

 Tools for improving your security and privacy across the web, on your devices, and for your cryptocurrency.